jbrayton/Golden-Hill-HTTP-Library/README.md

     github "jbrayton/Golden-Hill-HTTP-Library" "1.0.1"

+Pull requests welcome.

 ## URLSession Extension

-The URLSession extension provides methods that remove the tedious work of determining whether a response was received, whether the status code indicates that the response was successful, and converting a JSON response into a JSON object.
+The URLSession extension encapsulates the work of error checking, parsing the result, and calling a user-defined method to convert the deserialized JSON into a suitable object.

 These are the method declarations: